wbazant/markerAlignmentsPaper/paper.md

 Within the hold-out set, most misses are still near misses - 73% of reads from a hold-out set that do not map back to their genus map to another genus in the same family.
 Average MAPQ value is 12.7 for reads that map to the same genus, 11.7 among reads that map to different genus within the same family, and 14.8 for reads that map to a different family.

-The effect of applying the MAPQ >= 30 filter continues to vary, but overall it is less favourable.
-Same-genus precision of 82% only increases to 83.6%, while the same-genus recall of 30% is decreased to below 7%.
-For MAPQ >= 5, the equivalent precision and recall values are TODO.
+Same-genus precision of 82% only increases to 83.6%, while the same-genus recall of 30% decreases to below 7%.
+For MAPQ >= 5, the precision and recall values are 87% and 18.2%.

+The effect of applying the MAPQ >= 30 filter continues to vary for different taxa.
 Among 322 taxa in the hold-out set whose reads map to the remaining set, 48 map only to the taxa of the same genus, while 117 do not map to taxa of the same genus at all.
 Applying the MAPQ >= 30 filter only keeps reads mapping to correct genus for 94 more taxa, while removing all reads that map to the correct genus in 6 cases, and removes all reads for 126 taxa.

 \newpage